bloom-works/discovery-playbook/sections/prepare.md

 #### Create a project brief

 A project brief is a place to capture foundational project information.
 This document defines core information about the project and makes sure you and your clients are on the same page before you begin.
-A project brief should include:
+A project brief should include these things:

 <ul>
-    <li>The sprint challenge,</li>
+    <li>The sprint challenge</li>
-    <li>the goals of the sprint,</li>
+    <li>The goals of the sprint</li>
-    <li>key members of the client’s organization who will be working closely with the sprint team,</li>
+    <li>Key members of the client’s organization who will be working closely with the sprint team</li>
-    <li>timeline,  and</li>
+    <li>Timeline</li>
-    <li>how you’ll connect with participants who are the audience of a service or program.</li>
+    <li>How you’ll connect with participants who are the audience of a service or program</li>
 </ul>

 Share it with your client to make sure you all are in sync.
 In that same conversation, go over each team’s values and expectations.